Deema27/Windows-Active-Directory-Lab/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 The next task was to ensure that workstations and servers automatically lock their screens after 5 minutes of user inactivity to prevent unattended sessions from being exploited.
 I created a new GPO, configured the security settings to enforce a 5-minute inactivity timeout, and linked the GPO to the root domain so it applied to all computers.
-This hands-on experience highlighted how policies can enhance security by reducing the risk of unauthorized access in a corporate environment.
+This highlighted how policies can enhance security by reducing the risk of unauthorized access in a corporate environment.

 <img width="548" height="462" alt="Screenshot 2025-09-20 184356" src="https://github.com/user-attachments/assets/ef174f92-b25b-438c-a244-0c89e1146e14" />